MonisolaOye/HR-Attrition/README.md

 ![](AttritionbyDept.png)

-## INSIGHTS AND RECOMMENDATION
+## INSIGHTS
-After the analysis
+Key Insights from the Employee Attrition Analysis

-1. The total employee count is 1473 with attrition rate of 16%
+The organization has a total of 1,473 employees with an overall attrition rate of 16%.

-2. The attrition rate among the male employees was the highest at 63%
-3.
+Male employees accounted for the majority of attrition, representing 63% of total exits.

+Interestingly, employees who reported being satisfied with their jobs (73 individuals) still chose to leave, suggesting other influencing factors beyond job satisfaction.

-4. Age group 26-37 had the highest attrition count of 116 employees
+The 26–37 age group experienced the highest attrition, with 116 employees leaving the organization.

-5. Employees that are single had the highest atrrition rate of 51%, followed by married 35% and the divorced 14%
+Single employees had the highest attrition rate at 51%, followed by married employees (35%) and divorced employees (14%).

-6. Employees from the Research & Development had attrition rate of 56%, HR had 39%, and Sales had 5%
+The Research & Development department recorded the highest attrition rate at 56%, followed by Human Resources (39%) and Sales (5%).

-7. Employees with up to 5K monthly income had the highest attrition count of 163
+Employees earning up to ₦5,000 monthly had the highest attrition count (163 employees), indicating a possible link between compensation and retention.

-8. Entry level employees faced the highest attrition, while the senior employees had the lowest turnover
+Entry-level employees faced the highest turnover, while senior-level employees showed the lowest attrition.

+Those with low environmental satisfaction were more likely to leave the organization.

+Employees holding a Bachelor’s degree had the highest attrition count (99 employees).

 ## RECOMMENDATIONS

+Review Compensation Structures: Reassess salary scales, especially for lower-income earners, to ensure competitive pay and reduce financial dissatisfaction.

+Enhance Employee Engagement: Investigate reasons behind attrition among satisfied employees—factors such as career growth, recognition, or work-life balance may be contributing.

+Focus on Career Development: Provide mentorship and growth opportunities for entry-level employees to improve retention and career satisfaction.

+Support Work-Life Balance: Introduce flexible policies that address the needs of younger and single employees, who form the largest group leaving the company.

+Strengthen Departmental Retention Strategies: Conduct deeper analysis within R&D and HR departments to identify role-specific or managerial issues causing higher turnover.

+Improve Workplace Environment: Enhance physical and cultural aspects of the work environment to boost overall employee satisfaction.

+Targeted Retention Programs: Develop tailored initiatives for employees aged 26–37, as they represent a critical talent group with high attrition potential.